WokLibCodeClub/breakout/step05-building_the_blocks/README.md

 This sets the value of **block_row** to 0, 1, 2, 3 in turn.
 As soon as we have set the row number we can calculate the y coordinate of the top of the row - as all the blocks in this row will have the same y coordinate.
 In section 2 (above) we said we wanted the top row to have a y coordinate of 50 and for this to increase by 25 for each row, so the y coordinates for the four rows will be 50, 75, 100, 125.

-Now you need to write a little sum which makes use of the row number, and the row spacing (25), and the coordinate for the first row (50) to produce this sequence of numbers.
+Now you need to write a little sum which makes use of the row number, and the row spacing (25), and the y coordinate for the first row (50) to produce this sequence of numbers.
 How would you do this?

 (Hint: it involves multiplication and addition.)